CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche: Obsidian Bases and .base files are a very specific feature.
-The mention of the file extension, 'Obsidian', and specific view types (table views, card views) make it unlikely to conflict with other skills.
+The mention of the file extension, the product name 'Obsidian', and specific feature terms like 'card views' and 'table views' make it unlikely to conflict with other skills.

 3 / 3